-Annual Members Meeting
+Annual Members' Meeting

-(Paragraph 11.2)
+(Paragraph 11)

+1. The Group Chairman shall be the final authority on the interpretation of these Standing Orders for the purpose of the Annual Members' Meeting (on which he shall be advised by the Group Chief Executive and the Secretary).

+2. Attendance

-- 1. The Group Chair shall be the final authority on the interpretation of these Standing Orders for the purpose of the Annual Members Meeting (on which he shall be advised by the Group Chief Executive and the Secretary. - 48. - 2.
-Attendance - 2.1 Each member shall be entitled to attend an Annual Members' Meeting.
-50. - 3.
-Meetings in Public - 3.1 Annual Members' meetings are open to all members of the Trust, Governors and Directors, representatives of the auditor, and to members of the public subject to the provisions in paragraph 3.2 below: - 3.2 The Group Chair may exclude any member of the public from an Annual Members' Meeting if he is interfering with or preventing the reasonable conduct of the meeting. - 3.3.
-Annual Members' Meetings shall be held annually at such times and places as the Group Chair may determine - 3.4 All members meetings other than Annual Members' Meetings are called Special Members' Meetings.
+2.1 Each member shall be entitled to attend an Annual Members' Meeting.

+3. Meetings in Public

+- 3.1 Annual Members' Meetings are open to all members of the Trust, Governors and Directors, representatives of the External Auditor, and to members of the public subject to the provisions in paragraph 3.2 below: - 3.2 The Group Chairman may exclude any member of the public from an Annual Members' Meeting if he is interfering with or preventing the reasonable conduct of the meeting. - 3.3.
+Annual Members' Meetings shall be held annually at such times and places or in a format as the Group Chairman may determine. - 3.4 All Members' Meetings other than Annual Members' Meetings are called Special Members' Meetings.